 Whether as a sedan or hatchback, the Mazda3 is really fun to drive and gets great fuel economy.
-It also offers a host of luxury features perhaps unmatched by any other small car.
-At 33 mpg, the Mazda3 is the most fuel efficient compact that isn't a hybrid or a diesel.
-High-tech features include a multimedia system with a large touch screen, as well as active safety features such as blind spot monitoring system.
-On the downside, it's loud on the highway and ride comfort is just OK.
+It also offers a host of luxury features rarely matched by any other small car.
+At 33-mpg, the Mazda3 is the most fuel-efficient compact that isn't a hybrid or a diesel.
+High-tech features include a multimedia system with a large touch screen, as well as active safety features such as a blind-spot monitoring system.
+On the downside, the car can be loud on the highway, and ride comfort is acceptable but far from class leading.
 The multimedia controls can be cumbersome, and other small cars have roomier rear seats.
-First year reliability of the redesign has been average or better.
+First-year reliability of the redesign has been average or better.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Mazda Blog Content

 Products & Services

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores

 Home insurance Hotel rooms Outlet stores Prepaid cards Retail stores Rewards cards Shopping websites Sporting goods stores Store credit cards Supermarkets